-Skin Cancer Detection | Skin Cancer Treatment
+Skin Cancer Detection | Skin Cancer Treatment Skin Cancer Screening

 Good versus Bad Dermatologist

-A good and honest Dermatologist takes a biopsy of a suspicious lesion and 50% or more of the time it is cancer.
-Sometimes patients will state that they don't like their dermatologist because they always take biopsies.
-If a Dermatologist takes biopsies and they prove to be cancerous, they are doing their job!
-If they take biopsies and they always seem to be benign, it is time to find a new Dermatologist!
+Sometimes patients will state that they "don't like their dermatologist because he or she always take biopsies".
+If a Dermatologist takes biopsies and they prove to be cancerous, he or she is doing a good job!
+On the other hand, if he or she takes biopsies and they always seem to be benign, it may be time to find a new Dermatologist!

 If you are searching for "an honest and reliable skin cancer detection center near me', RSB Dermatology is here to help.